 FIX PUBG Crash Issues on PC

-Recently there’ve been a lot of PLAYERUNKNOWN’S BATTLEGROUNDS (PUBG) players reporting that their games frequently crashes or closes to the desktop.
-Some players see an error or a crash reporter occur telling them what happened.
-But in many cases, the game just closes and the players are sent back to the desktop.
+Recently we’ve seen a lot of PLAYERUNKNOWN’S BATTLEGROUNDS (PUBG) players reporting that their games frequently crashes or closes.
+Some players see an error or a crash reporter that tells them what happened, but many just get thrown back to the desktop.

-In fact, it is possible to fix these crashing issues.
-Here are some effective methods you can try.
-You don’t have to try them all; just work your way down the list until you find the one that works for you.
+If your PUBG is crashing or closing, when you’re in the middle of a game, you should try the easy fixes below.
+You don’t have to try them all; just work your way down the list until you find the solution that works for you.

 Methods to fix PUBG crashing issues:

 - Check the graphics settings on your game

 Bluehole (developer of PUBG) regularly releases patches to improve PUBG and fix issues.
 You should install these patches and keep your game up to date.
 This can help to fix some of the bugs that might crash your game.
 If that doesn’t work, don’t worry.
 We’ve got some other solutions you can try as well…

 You might have increased the clock frequency of your GPU so as to make it operate faster and improve your game performance.
 But this can sometimes undermine your game’s stability.
 If your game starts to crash after you overclock your GPU, you can try lowering it back to the default setting.
 This might be enough to prevent or reduce the number of crash issues you’re experiencing.

 Usually, the game crashes when you’re using the wrong device drivers or if they’re out of date – especially video card drivers.
 So you should update or reinstall your drivers to see if it fixes your problem.
 If you don’t have the time, patience or skills to update the drivers manually, you can do it automatically with Driver Easy.